bsmith20681/history-facts/readme.md

 ## To do List

-- Connect app to a Database
+x Connect app to a Database
 - Add Create fact
 - Delete Fact
 - Edit Fact